thenativeweb/buntstift/README.md

 *Please note that the loading indicator is written to the application's standard error stream.*

-If you run the application using the `--quiet` command line switch, no loading indicator will be shown at all.
+If you run the application using the `--quiet` command line switch, or if you run the application in non-interactive mode, no loading indicator will be shown at all.

 ## Shutting down an application